cositools/nuclearizer/CodingConventions.md

 ### 4. **Spaces Around Braces inside functions**

-- **Opening Brace**: The opening brace { should be placed at the end of the line for function definitions, conditionals, loops, and class definitions - the exception are meber functions, where it is placed on a single new line.
+- **Opening Brace**: The opening brace { should be placed at the end of the line for function definitions, conditionals, loops, and class definitions - the exception are meber functions, where it is placed on a single new line

+- **Closing Brace**: The closing brace } should be on its own line, aligned with the line where the corresponding opening brace appeared.
   ```cpp
   if (m_X == 0) {  // Correct
     // Do something